Best Cyber Security ETFs for 2019

 Since cyber crime is a relatively new phenomenon, there are only a handful of cyber security ETFs available on the market.
 We highlight three ETFs that offer investors exposure to stocks of companies in the cyber security industry.

-In no particular order, here are three cyber security ETFs to consider:
+With that backdrop in mind, here are three cyber security ETFs to consider:

 - ETFMG Prime Cyber Security ETF (HACK): With approximately $1.7 billion in assets, HACK is the largest cyber security ETF on the market.
 The portfolio consists of 52 stocks that have direct or indirect relation to the cyber security industry.
 Top holdings include Cisco Systems (CSCO), Tenable Inc (TENB), and FireEye Inc (FEYE).
 The expense ratio for HACK is 0.64 percent, or $64 for every $10,000 invested.